native-dialog-rs/native-dialog-rs/README.md

 #### Why the program crashed when opening a dialog on macOS?

-The API of macOS has a limitation that all UI operations must be performed on the main thread.
+The UI framework of macOS (Cocoa) has a limitation that all UI operations must be performed on the main thread.